garryrot/telekinesis/README.md

 1. Install the Mod
 2. Move the .psc file `TK_Telekinesis.psc` into a path where your Papyrus Compiler can find it.
 For Creation Kit its probably something like `data/source/scripts` but I don't get its folder structure at all tbh.
+3. Connect your Toy via Bluetooth
+4. Open up Creation Kit and [Use the Papyrus Functions!](https://github.com/garryrot/telekinesis/blob/master/contrib/Distribution/Source/Scripts/TK_Telekinesis.psc)
+4. Alternatively: Install The Sample ESP (Telekinesis.Sample.7z), which demonstrates the use of those Papyrus Functions In-Game

 **Depdendencies**: `SKSE64`, `Skyrim SE`, `Address Library for SKSE Plugins` **Incompatibilities**:  Other mods that control Intiface/Or Buttplug.io in one way or the other might cause undefined behavior.